Tobster86/growatt-spf5000es-modbus-offpeak-charging/README.md

 The script should be called every 5 minutes from Cron or scheduled tasks.

+This code is freely offered for any purpose, at your own risk.
 Please feel free to fork this project and tailor it to suit your own needs.